Best cloud computing platforms

 The depth of services

-The differences between the cloud providers start with how varied their offerings are.
 AWS and Azure have stuffed more than 200 services and products into their platforms.
-Google Cloud’s offerings are not as abundant, but GCP is stronger than AWS and Azure on the AI/ML side.
+Google Cloud’s offerings are not as abundant, but this vendor is stronger on the AI/ML side.

 Availability

-All vendors harbor ambitions to continuously improve their global standings.
-Now, however, Azure takes the lead.
-It’s gained a solid foothold in over 60 regions, which is why it can ensure higher service availability and lower latency in some areas.
-But you don’t think Google and Amazon trail far behind Microsoft’s platform, do you?
-The difference between Azure and AWS and GCP is that Azure covers fewer countries than the other vendors, so they are back on an equal footing.
+Azure has gained a solid foothold in over 60 regions, which is why it can guarantee higher service availability and lower latency in some areas.
+But at the same time, it covers fewer countries than the other providers, so they are back on an equal footing.

 Compliance offerings

-All three vendors have around 100 compliance offerings.
-Although many of them do overlap, you should nail down which controls are critical for your industry.
-For example, if you’re a healthcare business, make sure your IaaS provider notches HIPAA, EPCS, and other relevant guidelines for external compliance.
+All three vendors have around 100 compliance offerings, but you should decide which are critical for your industry.
+For example, if you have a SaaS platform, ensure your cloud provider covers HIPAA, EPCS, and other relevant guidelines.

 Compute

-At the heart of the AWS IaaS platform is EC2 and its easy-to-manage compute capacity, 400 instances, and unmatched 400 Gbps Ethernet.
-The rivals are inching close enough to compete, though.
-Azure’s Virtual Machines and Google’s Compute Engine feature great scalability options that allow you to customize their compute performance, memory, and storage for all workloads.
-They are somewhat inferior to AWS in terms of network speeds, but the depth of machine configurations makes up for that.
+At the heart of the AWS IaaS platform is EC2 with easy-to-manage compute capacity, 400 instances, and unmatched 400 Gbps Ethernet.
+At the same time, Azure’s Virtual Machines and Google’s Compute Engine feature great scalability options that allow you to customize their compute performance, memory, and storage for all workloads.

 Databases